sandeep-patle1508/salesforce-dealers-portal/README.md

 - Create marker on map for each dealer location by using latitude and longitude
 ![Screenshot](front-end-page.png)

+## Pending requirements
+- On click of market highlight list item and vice versa at frontend page
+- Secure map key in frontend

 ## System dependencies
 * Ruby version: ruby-2.6.6
 * Rails version: 6.0.3